 Elderberry has a unique flavor, ranging from tangy and tart to bitter or sweet, depending on when in the growing season they are picked, and which variety you are eating.
 European black elderberries tend to be more tart or bitter, whereas American elderberries are typically sweet, and are more popular for use in jams, desserts, and candies.

 Elderberry might have certain side-effects.
 In addition, one may have an allergy to the berry.
 It is best to try a cup of tea and check your reaction.
 You can increase it to two cups if you show no adverse reaction.
 However, given that elderberries can also have certain side-effects, we would highly recommend that you talk to a certified herbalist or doctor before taking it.
 Keep in mind that elderberry tea is not a medicine.

 Elderberry Tea Side Effects

-- Diabetic Problems – Given that elderberry tea does have blood sugar-lowering tendencies, hypoglycemic patients should be careful when adding elderberry tea to their diet.
-This could cause dangerously low blood sugar, resulting in fainting or diabetic shock.
+- Diabetic Problems – Given that elderberry tea may have blood sugar-lowering tendencies, hypoglycemic patients should be careful when adding elderberry tea to their diet.
+This could cause dangerously low blood sugar, which may result in fainting or diabetic shock.
 Speak to your doctor before consuming this powerful tea.

-- Autoimmune Disease – Many of the antioxidants found in elderberry tea are excellent stimulants for the immune system, but this can exacerbate certain autoimmune conditions, such as rheumatoid arthritis, multiple sclerosis or lupus.
+- Autoimmune Disease – Many of the antioxidants found in elderberry tea might be excellent stimulants for the immune system, but this can exacerbate certain autoimmune conditions, such as rheumatoid arthritis, multiple sclerosis, or lupus.

-- Mistaken Identity – The elderberry plant looks extremely similar to water hemlock, which is a very toxic and lethal plant when ingested.
+- Mistaken Identity – The elderberry plant may look extremely similar to water hemlock, which is a very toxic and lethal plant when ingested.
 Do not pick elderberry in the wild unless you are trained to know the difference, or else a mistake could cost you your life!